CORE COMPETENCY #3

 RESOURCES IN THE STRATEGY BUCKET:

 NONPROFIT LEADERS AND VOLUNTEERS.
-Read the Jim Collins booklet featured below, Good to Great and the Social Sectors, and visit the Jim Collins website for more insight on how competence, passion and resources must intersect in your strategic plan.
+Read the Jim Collins monograph, Good to Great and the Social Sectors, and visit the Jim Collins website for more insight on how competence, passion and resources must intersect in your strategic plan.
 See his "Good to Great" diagnostic tool.

 WORKSHEET #3.1: "Summarize Your Plan With a G.N.O.M.E.
 Chart."
 Download this simple tool (Word document) to summarize your strategic plan on one sheet of paper.
 Identify your Goals, Needs, Objectives, Methods and Evaluation process.